JOB OPENINGS

 Compensation & Benefits:

-• Compensation: Starting salary is $23.00 per hour.
-This position is a part-time position, and compensation is made according to the WTLS Salary Scale that became effective on April 28, 2025.
+• Compensation: $58,200-100,000 DOE.
+This position is a full-time position, and compensation is made according to the WTLS Salary Scale that became effective on April 28, 2025.

 WTLS provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability, or genetic information.